coast-framework/helper/README.md

 # helper
-Helper functions for the pragmatic clojure writer
+Helper functions for the pragmatic clojurian

 ## Installation